zzhang82/web422/notes/angular-routing-intro.md

 This is the *think before you code* task.
 Very important.

-One of the first tasks in designing any app is to *sketch out* the user interface (UI), and the interaction or usage flow.
+One of the first tasks to be done when designing any app is to *sketch out* the user interface (UI), and the interaction or usage flow.

 This task will enable you to clearly and separately *list or document* the components that will enable your UI and interaction plan.
 Some will be structural (in that they will appear on every screen), while others will be routed components.